THE VALUE OF CYCLING

-If you or someone you know is in need of a bicycle to get around Red Lodge, for employment, exercise or maintaining health goals, contact Les Hedquist, BRTA Board member, at 406-425-3804.
-Les will arrange for you to obtain a refurbished bicycle in good working order, free of charge.
+The BRTA has a few refurbished bikes if you or someone you know is in need of a bicycle to get around Red Lodge, for employment, exercise or maintaining health goals.
+Email beartoothtrails @gmail.com, attention Heidi Gilbert.

 The goals of the BRTA Community Bicycle Program are to support our mission of human powered transportation and to support the Red Lodge Active Transportation Plan that seeks to develop a healthy, active, lifestyle.

 The Beartooth Billings Clinic has partnered with the BRTA to offer quality, affordable ASTM 2040 certified helmets, free to those who participated through the BRTA.
-A helmet will be ordered for you when you receive a bicycle throughout the Community Bicycle Program.
 The helmet program is made possible by Trauma Services and the Beartooth Billings Clinic Foundation.

 Call Bill Foisy at 426-0550 if you are interested in a rack.

 Accommodating Bicyclists and Pedestrians

 The BRTA partners with Bike Walk Montana concerning the adequate accommodation of bicyclists and pedestrians in the design of transportation facilities.